 Redeveloped Golf Clubhouse

-The former Burswood Park Golf Clubhouse will be redeveloped into a new micro-brewery, bar, restaurant and function area and will be open in line with Perth Stadium for the start of the 2018 AFL season.
+The former Burswood Park Golf Clubhouse will be redeveloped into a new micro-brewery, bar, restaurant and function area and will be open in line with Perth Stadium in early 2018.

 The venue, named "The Camfield" will be located near the Burswood landing of the new Swan River Pedestrian Bridge and in proximity to Perth Stadium.